kylerobertduncan/kyleduncan-project3/README.md

   Add a form with the required fields:
     game & contact
     (strtech: add more fields)
-    (stretch: a button for a form modal)
+    (stretch: a button for a form modal) X
   -b-
   Capture the users form input(s)
     -i-